 The good news is that the narrative around this “new” non-holiday has finally started to turn, and people are seeing it for what it really is: an opportunity to collectively show unparalleled support to nonprofit organizations small and large who are working tirelessly to make this world a better place.

 As you know, I am privileged to support thousands of nonprofit leaders worldwide.
 What you probably don’t know is that every year, when #GivingTuesday rolls around, we have a long discussion about whether or not they should participate in it.
 Why?

 Why would a nonprofit organization—especially one that NEEDS the money to accomplish its mission—be unsure about participating in a national day of giving that was created to bring our hearts and minds back to a state of benevolence following cut-throat Black Friday and Cyber Monday sales?

 Why would any nonprofit neglect engaging in a day of giving so widely marketed and advertised on both social and traditional media?

 3 Reasons Why Nonprofits Hesitate Asking for Donations on #GivingTuesday

 REASON #1: THE TIMING

 Even though #GivingTuesday is a national campaign, it sometimes comes right on the heels of an organization’s established annual fundraiser (e.g., an organization that supports breast cancer survivors having an annual gala in October).
-It’s also smack-dab in the middle of most nonprofits’ year end campaigns which often count for up to 30% of the annual budget.
+It’s also smack-dab in the middle of many organizations’ year-end campaigns which may account for up to 30% of the annual budget.
 And some communities have begun organizing their own giving days which tend to overshadow the national giving day.

 REASON #2: PREVIOUSLY DASHED HOPES